 OI – Mount Vernon Fellowships for Digital Collections in the American Founding Era

-Please note that starting in fall 2019 all recipients of Omohundro Institute fellowships are expected to provide an ORCID identifier.
+Please note that all recipients of Omohundro Institute fellowships are expected to provide an ORCID identifier.

 The Omohundro Institute of Early American History & Culture and the Fred W. Smith National Library for the Study of George Washington at Mount Vernon seek proposals from scholars at all levels, in partnership with special collections libraries and historical societies, for the OI–Mount Vernon Fellowships for Digital Collections in the American Founding Era.
 These fellowships are intended to bring scholars and collections specialists together to make collections available for digital scholarship.

 The fellowship will award up to $5,000 to the holding library and to the scholar whose research relies on, or will be greatly enhanced by, the digitization of a collection or partial collection of materials related to the American Founding era, broadly defined to span from 1763 to 1800, with preference for projects connected to George Washington and his world.
-Scholars must partner with special collections libraries that will digitize the needed materials with the funds from the fellowship.
-Up to two awards will be given each calendar year.

 Required Files for the Digital Collections Fellowship application

 - Project Description (500 words).
 Please provide a brief description of the project and explain how the digitization of the collection is crucial to your research and how it might also benefit other scholars.
 Please also note any other funding you have pursued or been awarded for this digitization project.